modernSE/kata-maze-java/readme.md

         $ mvn clean package
         $ java -jar target/benchmark.jar

 To run the benchmark from eclipse, right click pom.xml > Run as > Maven build > clean package.
-Then add a run configuration for MazeSolverBenchmark with `org.openjdk.jmh.Main` as main method.
+Then simply run the MazeSolverBenchmark: Run as > Java Application

 The sub-package `.app` contains the UI part.
 You can have a look at it if you find it interesting, but there is not much to do here.